breezey12/tappt/README.md

 ### Feedback and Contributions

 Please create Github issues if you have any feedback or feature requests!
 Also, this is a hyper-maintained project, so please fork and pull request at will; we will respond.
-Lotsa issues over there →→→ :-)
+Lotsa issues [here](https://github.com/next-vermont-developer/gighacks-2015/issues). :-)